HasithaGallella/HasithaGallella/README.md

   * Tools & technologies used: ROS 1 Noetic, TensorFlow, OpenCV, Open3D, C++ with Atmega2560 custom PCB
   for Motor and stability Control, Python with Raspberry Pi 4b - (3 SBCs), Kinect v2 depth camera

-  <b>-BioSense-AI: ECG-PPG hardware and a Mobile App https://github.com/BioSense-AI 2023 - present </b><br/>
+  <b>-BioSense-AI: ECG-PPG hardware and a Mobile App- https://github.com/BioSense-AI - 2023 - present </b><br/>
   * Pocket-size electronic device with a Mobile app to display and analyze Body signals with a Multi-Model 2
   * Project BioSense-AI is a both software - hardware project focusing on predicting diseases using ECG-PPG, temperature, and text prompts.
 Signals are amplified and filtered via our custom analog circuits, then fed to